Foster Care Pay and Allowances

 Do I Get Extra Allowance for Christmas and Birthdays?

 Yes!
-We understand that foster parents want to make sure their child placement has an enjoyable birthday and Christmas.
+We understand that foster parents want to make sure their child in placement has an enjoyable birthday and Christmas.
 We also know that buying presents can be expensive.
 For this reason, we provide additional support for the child’s birthday, Christmas and other religious festivals to cover the cost of extra expenses.
+These are paid on a weekly basis and you are asked to save up and budget accordingly (as you might for your own birth children).

 Do Foster Carers pay tax?